-Additionally, they will be increasingly exposed to light which will alter flavor profile.
+Additionally, they will be increasingly exposed to light, which will alter flavor profiles.
 Time in the refrigerator can not only sometimes wedge the cork out a bit but can also decrease the amount of carbonation in the bottle as it is shaken up a little bit, which can impact the taste of your prosecco by the time you get around to opening and serving.

 Storage After Opening

 Storing a bottle of Prosecco after it’s been opened is a common problem that many people face as it can be challenging to finish an entire bottle in one sitting; however, many people choose to throw out leftovers because they do not know how to properly store it so that it will still be good when you’re able to get back to it.